Eight Useful Tips on How to Write Academic Proposals

 - Demonstrate your confidence: This means choosing positive language that indicates you expect your research to be a success.

 - Make sure the literature review you do is meticulous and thorough.
-You should examine and include a number of different sources i.e. approximately ten to fifteen sources.
+You should examine and include several different sources i.e. approximately ten to fifteen sources.

 - Make your proposal appear professional: Your proposal should be around eight to ten pages in length and it should be typed in a standard font size i.e. a 12pt font.